ssen280/DevOps-Project/CONFIGURING INGRESS FOR TLS || CREATING OWN ALERT RULES ON PROMETHEUS || CERT MANAGER || RUNNING MICRO-SERVICES & MONITORING MICRO-SERVICES ON PROMETHEUS/Implementation_steps.md

     * When pods will restart 5 times, it will generate alerts
     * when CPU utilization is reach certain level, it will generate alerts

+     In below screenshots we are trying to build our custom queries to see if